oumaima-GH/Callie-blog/README.md

 This is a blog website created by ayoub edahlouli and oumaima el mamouni.

 ## Description
-A powerful and user-friendly blogging website for sharing your thoughts with the world.
+A powerful and user-friendly blogging website for browsing and enrich your knowledge on variety of different topics.

 ## Features
 - Responsive Design